ArhamF/ArhamF/README.md

 # Hey there!
 I'm Arham Farooqi 👋

 ## About Me
 I am a passionate developer with experience in various web and desktop technologies.
-I love building innovative and interactive applications that solve real-world problems.
+I love building innovative and interactive applications that solve real-world problems!

 ## Projects